Operating Support for Small Organizations (OSS) Grants

 - Have a valid DUNS number

-- Organizations receiving Operating Support for Small Organizations (OSS) may not receive Arts Project Support (APS) Grants in the same grant period, except for staff professional development or cultural district-related activities.
+Organizations receiving S.C.
+Arts Commission Operating Support funding may not receive simultaneous Arts Project Support (APS) funding, except for

 - Organizations with an arts expense budget of $75,000 or less may apply for either an OSS grant OR a General Operating Support (GOS) Grant.